-My designing career began as a child when my mother installed a copy of Adobe Photoshop CS1 on the family PC.
+My design career began as a child when my mother installed Adobe Photoshop CS1 on the family computer.
 I created forum signatures, banners for gaming websites, and anything I could get my hands on.
-Fast forward to college, I got my degree in biology thinking I had to be serious and academic as an adult.
-I tried being a documentarian, a wildlife photographer, and a carpenter before falling back into my creative pastime.
+Fast forward to college, I graduated with a degree in biology thinking I had to be serious and academic as an adult.
+I ventured into documentary production, wildlife photography, and carpentry before falling back into my creative pastime.

 My workflow focuses on researching user and client needs, iterative wireframing and high-fidelity mockups, and animated interactive prototypes.
-Designing interfaces allows me to combine my creative and academic skills with an obsessive urge to make things simple and organized.
-I want to help create beautiful products that actually add value to people’s lives, rather than distract.
+Designing interfaces allows me to combine my creative and academic skills with an obsessive urge to simplify and organize.
+I want to create beautiful products that actually add value to people’s lives, rather than distract.

-I am a bridge between user experience designers and developers.
+I am a bridge between user experience and development.
 My extensive college research background gives me the ability to collect, interpret, and validate design decisions based on data.
-Additionally, I have a broad understanding of HTML, CSS, and computer/web technologies from my years at an IT help desk.
+Additionally, I have a broad understanding of HTML, CSS, and web technologies from my years at an IT help desk.

 I am originally from New Hampshire, I went to college in Minnesota, and I have lived everywhere in-between.
 I am currently working remotely from Thailand.
 In my free time, I am outdoors, globetrotting, or learning a new skill.